-- Runs on Windows, Linux, and macOS, iOS, and Android. - It provides a very simple Python APIs: - TF.Learn (tensorflow.contrib.learn), compatible with Scikit-Learn - TF-slim (tensorflow.contrib.slim) - Keras - Pretty Tensor - Its main Python API offers much more flexibility (at the cost of higher complexity) to create all sorts of computations, including various neural network architectures. - Includes a visualization tool called TensorBoard
+- Runs on Windows, Linux, and macOS, iOS, and Android. - It provides a very simple Python APIs: - Keras (the only and the official high-level API in Version 2.0) - TF.Learn (tensorflow.contrib.learn), compatible with Scikit-Learn - TF-slim (tensorflow.contrib.slim) - Pretty Tensor - Its main Python API offers much more flexibility (at the cost of higher complexity) to create all sorts of computations, including various neural network architectures. - Includes a visualization tool called TensorBoard